English Poor Laws: Old Poor Law

 During the Napoleonic Wars it became difficult to import cheap grain into Britain which resulted in the price of bread increasing.
 As wages did not also increase, many agricultural labourers were plunged into poverty.
 Following peace in 1814, the Tory government of Lord Liverpool passed the Corn Laws to keep the price of grain artificially high.
 1815 saw great social unrest as the end of the French Wars saw industrial and agricultural depression and high unemployment.
 Social attitudes to poverty began to change after 1815 and overhauls of the system were considered.
-The Poor Law system was criticized as distorting the free market and in 1816 a Parliamentary Select Committee looked into altering the system which resulted in the Sturges-Bourne Acts being passed.
-1817 also saw the passing of the Poor Employment Act, "to authorise the issue of Exchequer Bills and the Advance of Money out of the Consolidated Fund, to a limited Amount, for the carrying on of Public Works and Fisheries in the United Kingdom and Employment of the Poor in Great Britain".
-By 1820, before the passing of the Poor Law Amendment Act workhouses were already being built to reduce the spiraling cost of poor relief.
+The Poor Law system was criticized as distorting the free market and in 1816 a parliamentary select committee looked into altering the system which resulted in the Sturges-Bourne's Act being passed.
+1817 also saw the passing of the Public Works Loans Act 1817 (57 Geo.
+3. c.
+34), "to authorise the issue of Exchequer Bills and the Advance of Money out of the Consolidated Fund, to a limited Amount, for the carrying on of Public Works and Fisheries in the United Kingdom and Employment of the Poor in Great Britain".
+By 1820, before the passing of the Poor Law Amendment Act 1834 workhouses were already being built to reduce the spiralling cost of poor relief.
 Boyer suggests several possible reasons for the gradual increase in relief given to able-bodied males, including the enclosure movement and a decline in industries such as wool spinning and lace making.
 Boyer also contends that farmers were able to take advantage of the poor law system to shift some of their labour costs onto the tax payer.